khalid-naami/khalid-naami.github.io/blog/2026-04-28-dashboard-options-implied-probabilities-market-moves.md

 ---
-title: "Implied Probabilities Analysis: Quantifying Market Expectations and Expected Moves"
+title: "Implied Probabilities: Quantifying Market Expectations"
 description: How does the market define 'normal'?
 Explore the Implied Probabilities Analysis tool in Dashboard Options and learn to calculate expected moves and probability distributions using market-implied data.
 authors: [khalid]
 tags: [Dashboard Options, analytics, probability, expected-move, delta, statistics, risk-management]